emersion/emersion.fr/content/blog/2019-10-15-working-full-time-on-open-source.md

 my efforts with [libliftoff].

 It's hard to say how happy I am to start working on all of these projects full-time.
-I would have laughted at anybody saying things would end up this way three years ago.
+I would have laughed at anybody saying things would end up this way three years ago.
 I hope that thanks to this extra time I'll be able to make significant contributions and help move the ecosystem forward!